fernandoapeguero/arcadegame/README.md

 ### How to win the game

-there is no end to the game just a winstreak and crashstreak play with friends to see who can get the most win streams out of all of you.
+Try to evade the ladybug and make it to the water if you make it there you will hear a sound in confirmation that you won that round so you can keep playing there is no end to the game just a winstreak and crashstreak play with friends to see who can get the most win streams out of all of you.